carishkaa/breviary-backend/backend/README.md

 ## Gradle

 Application uses Gradle as a build tool.
-All tasks such as `buidl`, `test`, `buildDistZip`, etc., are managed via Gradle.
+All tasks such as `build`, `test`, `buildDistZip`, etc., are managed via Gradle.

 ## Configuration